djlacavera21/nyano.org/linux-desktop/README.md

 requests.
 By default the application targets `https://rpc.nyano.org` but you can update the URL to point to any compatible node.

+You can also export your wallet seed to a text file or import it from one using the new **Export** and **Import** buttons in the Wallet Seed section.
+This makes backing up and restoring your wallet straightforward.

 ## Install dependencies

 ```